Session Schedule

 Advising

-Each student is assigned an advisor to work with him/her and foster comprehensive support throughout the student’s time at Eastern University.
+Each student is assigned an advisor to work with them and foster comprehensive support throughout the student’s time at Eastern University.
 Students entering from high school are assigned advisors based on their INST 150 Introduction to Faith, Reason, and Justice course enrollments with whom they will meet periodically to discuss their academic programs, career goals, and personal problems or needs.
-When a student formally declares a major, s/he will be advised by an academic advisor within his/her department.
+When a student formally declares a major, they will be advised by an academic advisor within their department.
 Students transferring in more than 24 semester hours of credit from other colleges are assigned faculty advisors in their major areas; they must still formally declare their majors.

 Advisors serve as a resource for students and faculty.
 Students are encouraged to visit their advisors for assistance with course planning, registration, guidance in understanding academic policies and procedures, and any other questions they may have during their time as students.
 Transfer students are strongly encouraged to visit their advisors in their first week on campus, so staff can facilitate a smooth transition.